Handling bond coupon, principal and maturity instrument lifecycle events

 • It is domiciled in the default (that is, system) transaction template scope.

-• It automatically generates a single output transaction for each portfolio with a holding in the underlying instrument.
+• It contains instructions for automatically generating a single output transaction for each portfolio with a holding in the underlying instrument.
 Note it is possible for a template to generate multiple output transactions.

-• This output transaction has no condition; that is, it is always produced when LUSID emits a bond coupon event.
+• The generated transaction has no condition; that is, it is always produced when LUSID emits a bond coupon event.

-• This output transaction belongs to a BondCoupon transaction type grouped in the default transaction type source.
+• The generated transaction belongs to a BondCoupon transaction type grouped in the default transaction type source.

 • The transactionDate is the ex-dividend date and the settlementDate is the payment date.